Angelfish: Leader, DAG, or Anywhere in Between: Introduction

-\paragraph{Advantage 1: Improved commit latency in practice under moderate load.} Theoretically, in the best case \name achieves the optimal leader commit latency of three message delays~$\delta$, as do Sailfish~\cite{shrestha2024sailfish} and Shoal++~\cite{arun2025shoal++} (see \Cref{tab: comparison} for a comparison of theoretical latency with other major DAG-based protocols).
-In practice, however, \name achieves lower latency when a portion of DAG vertices are replaced by much cheaper BEB votes, which enables parties to advance rounds faster.
-Of course, BEB votes contain no transactions and so make no contribution to throughput.
-However, even in popular production DAG-based systems such as Sui (which uses the Mysticeti protocol~\cite{babel2023mysticeti}), the network often operates under moderate load, with most proposed vertices containing only a single transaction or none at all~\cite{suiscan}; with \name, nodes with few transactions to propose can use votes instead of creating DAG vertices, which improves system-wide latency without decreasing throughput.
+Of course, votes contain no transactions and so make no contribution to throughput.
+However, even in popular production DAG-based systems such as Sui (which uses the Mysticeti protocol~\cite{babel2023mysticeti}), the network often operates under moderate load, with most proposed vertices containing only a single transaction or none at all~\cite{suiscan}; with \name, a node with few transactions to propose can use best-effort broadcast to broadcast a vote at a cost of sending \(O(n)\) bits and one message delay instead of using reliable broadcast to broadcast DAG vertices at a cost of \(O(n^2)\) bits and two message delays; this improves system-wide latency without decreasing throughput.

-In~\Cref{sec: evaluation}, we evaluate \name~\cite{Angelfish-impl} experimentally on a geo-distributed testbed with 50 nodes.
-Compared to Sailfish, \name achieves a reduction in latency of at least 35\% (from roughly 0.8\,s to 0.5\,s) in the moderate-throughput regime (20,000 to 100,000 transactions per second (tps), with 512\,byte transactions), under a vertex-proposal rate of 40\% (i.e., when 60\% of the parties are casting votes instead of creating DAG vertices).
-This is only about twice the 220 ms latency of our lower-bound baseline: the optimal-latency (\(3\delta\)) leader-based protocol Hydrangea~\cite{shresthaHydrangeaOptimisticTwoRound2025}, which we push to the physical limits of the testbed by using empty blocks (and no mempool).
+In~\Cref{sec: evaluation}, we evaluate \name experimentally on a geo-distributed testbed with 50 nodes.
+Compared to Sailfish, \name achieves a reduction in latency of at least 40\% (from roughly 1.0s to 0.6s) in the moderate-throughput regime (30,000 to 100,000 transactions per second (tps), with 512\,byte transactions), under a vertex-proposal rate of 40\% (i.e., when 60\% of the parties are casting votes instead of creating DAG vertices).
+This is only about three times the 220 ms latency of our lower-bound baseline: the optimal-latency (\(3\delta\)) leader-based protocol Hydrangea~\cite{shresthaHydrangeaOptimisticTwoRound2025}, which we push to the physical limits of the testbed by using empty blocks (and no mempool).
 Moreover, our experiments confirm that \name's latency gains come at no cost to throughput, as peak throughput matches Sailfish.